tyjhart/spokanecrime/README.md

 ## Seasonality

-When we're looking at events as they happen over time we must consider **seasonality**.
-Crime in Spokane definitely follows seasonal trends throughout the year.
+When we're looking at events as they happen over time we must consider [*seasonality*](https://en.wikipedia.org/wiki/Seasonality).
+Crime in Spokane definitely follows seasonal trends occurring throughout the year.
 We can use this seasonality to make predictions and give context to increases or decreases in crime.
+Data that follows a seasonal trend can be broken down ("decomposed") into its consituent parts.
 Here's a decomposition of overall crime data:

 ![Overall Decomposition](./figures/plot.crime_time_series_decomposition-1.png)

 The "seasonal" section of the plot above shows an obvious, repeating cycle that occurs each year.
-There's also a downward trend (in the "trend" section) that started to plateau mid-2019.
-Once we've identified seasonal cycles it's possible to idependently visualize what crime is doing:
+There's also a downward trend line.
+Once we've identified seasonal cycles it's possible to visualize what crime is doing independent of the expected change:

 ![Overall Offenses, Seasonally Adjusted](./figures/plot.crime_seasonally_adjusted-1.png)